YonSci/gdp-nowcasting-ml/_episodes/08-acquiring-google-trends-data.md

 Step 11: Open and Analyze the CSV File: Open the file using a spreadsheet application like Google Sheets, Microsoft Excel, or another data analysis tool.

+---

 ## Automated Google Tresnds Data Download using web appliction devloped at UNECA

+The `GDP Nowcasting app` is a web-based application currently being developed at the African Centre for Statistics (ACS) under the United Nations Economic Commission for Africa (UNECA).
+It is designed to nowcast GDP by utilizing Google Trends data and applying various machine learning algorithms.
+The app aims to fully automate the GDP nowcasting process, encompassing workflows, deployments, and the integration of diverse machine learning methodologies.

+You can use the web application to download Google Trends data by following these steps:

+Step 1: Select a country from the dropdown menu

+Step 2: Choose the desired time range.

+Step 3: Specify keywords either by manually entering them or selecting from the provided dictionary.

+Step 4: Finally, download the data in CSV format.

+---

 ## Automated Google Tresnds Data Download using the `pytrends` Python library

+---